Henry McLeish: 2000 Labour leadership bid

-On 11 October 2000, Dewar died of a brain haemorrhage following a fall outside Bute House the following day.
+On 11 October 2000, Dewar died of a brain haemorrhage following a fall outside Bute House the previous day.
 Deputy First Minister Jim Wallace served as the acting First Minister, until the election of a new leader of Scottish Labour was held after Dewar's funeral.
 On 19 October, McLeish launched his bid to be the next leader of the Scottish Labour Party, with Jack McConnell later announcing his bid.

 The ballot was held amongst a restricted electorate of Labour MSPs and members of Scottish Labour's national executive, because there was insufficient time for a full election to be held.
 McLeish defeated his rival Jack McConnell by 44 votes to 36 in the race to become the second first minister.